 a.Use this chart in and the Contact Log in Appendix D to document notifications.

-b.After dam incident is reported to IRWD, IRWD will activate the EAP if necessary and make emergency level determination, triggering the continuation of notifications.
-Refer to Section 5 of the EAP for the EAP Response Process.

-d.Irvine Police Department notification calls will be made by mass notification systems.
+b.After dam incident is reported to IRWD, IRWD will activate the EAP if necessary and make emergency level determination, d.Irvine Police Department notification calls will be made by mass notification systems.